DianaOlympos/remote_test/README.md

 * Integer max size in postgres is done with a check constraint.
 Could have been decimal, but exercise ask for integer.
 * timestamps field or 2 timestamp ? i went with the 2 from ecto
+* I use the context because why not, the generator do it
+* It is understood that the users returned will be the one from the current handle_call.
+Only the timestamp will be from the previous handle_call.
+Otherwise bootstrap problem.
+Can be solved but not in the requirements anymore